Grasping Inheritance through inner class and inner static class

 - Method

-method that is already defined in its superclass.
+Overriding: A subclass can offer a distinct implementation of a method that is already present in its superclass.
 This is known as method

 overriding.